IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

     - `id`: this will be the id of a timer, rule or device, depending on the type.
     - `constraints`: this is an array of constraints.
 By putting several constraints in an array within the constrains array, they will be treated as OR constraints.

-        - `comparison`: this can be "eq", "lt", "gt", "cont", "lte", "gte"
+        - `comparison`: this can be "eq", "lt", "gt", "cont" (contains), "lte", "gte"
         - `value`: this is the value on which the comparison is made.
-        - `component_id`: in the case of "device" type, where the device has a non-empty input_components list, this is the id of the component it triggers.
+        - `component_id`: in the case of "device" type, this is the id of the component it triggers.
 - `actions`: this is an array of actions:

     - `type`: this can be `device` or `timer`
     - `id`: the id of device or timer, depending on type respectively
     - `message`: this defines the output message sent.
-In case of device this can either contain a componentIds with their updated values or a general value (array) to the device.
+In case of device type, the message contains parameter `output`.
+        The output defines the type of values to be expected as output.
+The keys are component ids and the value is a map with a `type` property and an optional `instruction`, which defines a map with custom instruction for the device.
         In the case of timer, the message should have `instruction` specified as `stop` or `subtract`, in the latter case, a `value` should also be passed.